mountain.jpg

 Ecopsychology

-Ecopsychology advances our understanding of psychology (the study of mind, emotions, behavior, and identity) in the context of nature and the global environment.
-Ecopsychology draws from many sources including science and research, psychotherapy theories and practices, environmental ethics, literature, the arts, and spirituality.
+Ecopsychology is the psychology of human interdependance with nature.
+Ecopsychology advances our understanding of the human mind, emotions, behavior, and identity in the context of the natural world, other species, and the global environment.
+An ecopsychology paradigm draws from many sources including science and research, psychotherapy theories and practices, environmental ethics, literature, the arts, and spirituality.

-Thomas Joseph Doherty is a leader in ecopsychology—a bridge between the world of scientific research and the world of therapy and action.
-He is the Editor-in-Chief of the journal Ecopsychology and Coordinator of the Ecopsychology Studies Program at the Lewis and Clark Graduate School of Counseling.
+Thomas Doherty is a leader in ecopsychology—and a bridge between the world of academia and scientific research and the world of therapy and social action.
+He is the founding Editor of the journal Ecopsychology and Coordinator of the Ecopsychology in Counseling Certificate Program at the Lewis and Clark Graduate School of Counseling.
 Thomas helped author the American Psychological Association’s report on the Interface Between Psychology and Global Climate Change.